clab/dynet/swig/README.md

 ```

 In MacOS, this will create the library files `dynet_swigJNI.jar` and `libdynet_swig.jnilib` in the `build/swig` directory.
-It will then run `sbt assembly` in the `swig` directory to produce
+It will then run `sbt assembly` to produce an "uberjar" containing
-an "uberjar" containing both the Dynet bindings and the scala helpers under `swig/target`.
+both the Dynet bindings and the scala helpers, also in `build/swig`.

 If you don't want the Scala helpers (and, in particular, if you
 don't have `sbt`) then when you run `cmake` include the additional flag